wso2/docs-mi/en/docs/develop/creating-artifacts/creating-scheduled-task.md

 ### Update properties

-You can later update the task properties to specify the incoming message that should trigger the task and the destination to which the message should be injected.
+You can later update the task properties to specify the incoming message that should trigger the task and the destination where the message should be injected.

 Open the above-created task artifact from the **MI Project Explorer**.
 You can use the **Form view** or the **Source view** to update task properties.